wso2-extensions/esb-connector-redis/docs/workingWithListsInRedis.md

 [https://redis.io/commands/llen](https://redis.io/commands/llen)

-#### LPop
+#### Retrieving the first element in a list
-The lPop operation is used to remove and get the first element in a list.
+The lPop operation retrieves the first element in a list that is stored in a specified key.

 **lPop**
 ```xml